Hunan Chicken vs Szechuan Chicken (Comparison in 2023)

 The fermented chili bean paste has plant-based protein that is proven to lower blood pressure and prevent osteoporosis.

-Meanwhile, the peppercorns enhance the absorption of nutrients and improve digestive health.
+Meanwhile, peppercorns enhance the absorption of nutrients and improve digestive health.